 Lonelieness and Other Bodies of Water by N. K. Said

 Loneliness and Other Bodies of Water is hands-down the best chapbook I have ever read.
-N. K. Said has a strong and well-dveloped narrative voice, something that can be rare to see in chapbooks.
+N. K. Said has a strong and well-developed narrative voice, something that can be rare to see in chapbooks.
 Her poems delve into the healing process with careful precision.
 Said effectively recreates the loneliness of learning to understand yourself, pulling on your heartstrings and truly giving meaning to the phrase “feeling blue”.
-It is beautiful, it is delicate and it is profound.
+It is beautiful, it is delicate, and it is profound.
 N. K. Said is most definitely a poet to watch.